bahmutov/pre-git/README.md

 You can always skip pre-commit hook (but not pre-push hook!) by using `-n` option

     git commit -m "done, don't check me" -n

+You can skip the pre-push hook using `--no-verify` option

 ### Small print